 1981 - Rural Women’s Advancement | Commemorative Coin

-In 1981, as part of the development-oriented coins, the theme for the commemorative coins was 'Rural Women’s Advancement,' highlighting a commitment to the progress and empowerment of women in rural areas.
-It's noteworthy that the release was delayed to 1981 instead of the initially planned 1980.
+The year 1979 saw the release of the commemorative coin under the development-oriented FAO series, with the theme ‘Rural Women’s Advancement,’ highlighting a commitment to the progress and empowerment of women in rural areas.

 Comments